caltechlibrary/cait/OVERVIEW.md

 _xlsximporter_ is a utility that reads an Excel file in xlsx format and turns each row of a spreadsheet into a JSON object.
 By default the properties correspond to the column names but you can also provide a JavaScript file and callback that let's you customize the objects produced.
 This latter capability is useful when migrating content into ArchivesSpace.

-### indexdataset

-_indexdataset_ is a utility that crawls the dataset directory (the raw content exported from ArchivesSpace) for use by _searchdataset_.

-### searchdataset

-_searchdataset_ is a utility for searching the content in the dataset directory (the raw content exported from ArchivesSpace).
-Helpful in debugging problems with specific records.

 ## Workflow for website